tarabyassee/sas/readme.md

 ## How to use db_credentials

-You will need to update the `db_credentials.php` with you personal database credentials.
+You will need to update the `db_credentials.php` with your personal database credentials.

-*list item1
-*list item2
+You will also need to download the **salamander.sql** file and run the code.

 [Moodle](https://moodle.abtech.edu)